fza/readable-mock-req/README.md

 [![NPM](https://nodei.co/npm/readable-mock-req.png)](https://npmjs.org/package/readable-mock-req)

-Yet another [`http.IncomingMessage`](https://nodejs.org/api/http.html#http_http_incomingmessage) mock that inherits only a readable stream, not a writable stream.
+Yet another [`http.IncomingMessage`](https://nodejs.org/api/http.html#http_http_incomingmessage) mock that is only a readable stream, not a writable stream.
 It tries to simulate IncomingMessage as close as possible by:

 * validating and setting uppercased `method` (defaults to GET),
 * ensuring there is a `url` (defaults to `/`),